BoPeng/simuPOP-examples/published/simuRareVariants/README.md

 The selected population can be imported and post-processed using simuPOP.
 If you need to apply a quantitative trait model to the simulated population, you can use a function `pyQuanTrait` using a user-defined function.
 The only difference is that 'alleles' in the simulated population are locations of mutants.
 Penetrance model can be assigned similarly.

-Example %red%[[Attach:quanTraits.py|quanTraits.py]]%% demonstrates how to apply a quantitative trait model and draw samples with extreme trait values.
+Example %red%[quanTraits.py](Attach:quanTraits.py)%% demonstrates how to apply a quantitative trait model and draw samples with extreme trait values.

-Example %red%[[Attach:pedigree.py|pedigree.py]]%% demonstrates how to evolve the simulated population for three more generations and draw three-generational pedigrees from the simulated multi-generational population, with restrictions on pedigree size and number of affected members.
+Example %red%[pedigree.py](Attach:pedigree.py)%% demonstrates how to evolve the simulated population for three more generations and draw three-generational pedigrees from the simulated multi-generational population, with restrictions on pedigree size and number of affected members.

 These scripts import that calls the simuRareVariant function directly and uses functions defined in that script to save samples.

 ### Arbitrary distribution of selection coefficients.

 The graphical user interface allows you to perform simulations for fix types (constant, gamma and mixed gamma).
 If you would like to define you own distribution, you can define a function that returns selection coefficient according to your distribution and pass it to the simuRareVariants function of simuRareVariants.py.
-You might need to use simuPOP's random number generation functions listed in [[http://simupop.sourceforge.net/manual_release/build/refManual_ch2_sec5.html#class-rng | here]].
+You might need to use simuPOP's random number generation functions listed in [ here](http://simupop.sourceforge.net/manual_release/build/refManual_ch2_sec5.html#class-rng ).

-Example %red%[[Attach:myDist.py|myDist.py]]%% demonstrates how to define such a function.
+Example %red%[myDist.py](Attach:myDist.py)%% demonstrates how to define such a function.

 ### Location-specific selection coefficients

 If you would like to define a selection model with selection coefficients related to mutation location.
 You can add a parameter `loc` to the distribution function.
 In that case, the location (in basepair) of the new mutant will be passed to your function.
 This feature allows you to define a neutral region within a larger region under selection, or return neutral for mutation happens at the last nucleotide of a codon.
 Moreover, if you have fixed set of selection coefficients, you can use this feature to pass them to the script.

-Example %red%[[Attach:locSpecific.py|locSpecific.py]]%% demonstrates how to define a fitness function that returns location-specific fitness values.
+Example %red%[locSpecific.py](Attach:locSpecific.py)%% demonstrates how to define a fitness function that returns location-specific fitness values.

 ### Analyze all mutation events